Dwijal/hashicorp-certified-terraform-associate-on-azure/03-Terraform-Command-Basics/README.md

 ## Step-08: Conclusion
 - Re-iterate what we have learned in this section
 - Learned about Important Terraform Commands
-1. terraform init
+1. terraform init        //Used to download the respestive provider binaries to the local.
-2. terraform validate
+2. terraform validate    //If syntax is okay then its displays success.
-3. terraform plan
+3. terraform plan        //
 4. terraform apply
 5. terraform destroy